danielwb033/Getting-And-Cleaning-Data-Assignment/CodeBook.md

-## The original dataset (as described below) has been modified as follows:
+## For the Getting-And-Cleaning-Data-Assignment has the original dataset (as described below) been modified as follows:

  -  The training and the test sets are merged to create one data set.
  -  Only the measurements on the mean and standard deviation are extracted for each measurement.